TobikoData/sqlmesh/docs/reference/cli.md

                             changes on production.
   --include-unmodified      Whether to include unmodified models in the target
                             development environment.
-  --model-selections        A list of model selection strings to filter the
+  --model-selections        Model selection strings to filter the
                             models that should be included in this plan.
   --help                    Show this message and exit.
 ```